catseye/Tamsin/README.markdown

 Not only is there an implicit buffer, there is also, obviously, an implicit scanner.
 By default, this is the scanner for the Tamsin language.
 But you can change it!

-Ideally, you could define your own scanner, but for now, you'll only be able to select from the Tamsin scanner and a "raw" scanner that only gives back characters.
+### A prolix note on implementation ###

+Traditionally, scanners for recursive descent parsers pre-emptively scan the next token.
+This was done because originally, parsers (for languages like Pascal, say,) were distinctly one-pass beasts, reading the source code off of a stream from disk (or maybe even from a tape), and you might need to refer to the current token several times in the code and you don't want to have to read it more than once.

-As an implementation note: scanners for recursive descent parsers commonly pre-emptively scan the next token.
-So when we switch scanners, we'd have a "leftover" token from the previous scanner, unless we deal with it in some way.
-The way we deal with it is to rewind the scanner by the length of the last token scanned just before switching, then after switching, scan again (by the new rules.)
+This setup makes writing a parser with a "hot-swappable" scanner tricky, because when we switch scanner, we have to deal with this "cached" token somehow.
+We could rewind the scanner by the length of the token (plus the length of any preceding whitespace and comments), switch the scanner, then scan again (by the new rules.)
+But this is messy and error-prone.

+Luckily, not many of us are reading files off tape these days, and we have plenty of core, so it's no problem reading the whole file into memory.
+In fact, I've seen it argued that the best way to write a scanner nowadays is to `mmap()` the file.
+We don't do this in the implementation of Tamsin, but we do read the entire file into memory.

+This makes the cache-the-next-token method less useful, and so we don't do it.
+Instead, we look for the next token only when we need it, and we have a method `peek()` that returns what the next token would be, and we don't cache this value.

+There are a couple of other points about the scanner implementation.
+A scanner only ever has one buffer (the entire string it's scanning); this never changes over it's lifetime.
+It provides methods for saving and restoring its state, and it has a stack of "engines" which provide the actual scanning logic.
+In addition, there is only one interpreter object, and it only has one scanner object during its lifetime.

+### The scanners ###

+The default scanner logic implements the scan rules for the Tamsin language.

     | main = cat.
     | cat = "cat" & return ok.